rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - [ ] SSDs are smaller in size

 The main reason why Solid State Drives (SSDs) are faster than Hard Disk Drives (HDDs) is that **SSDs do not have any moving parts**.

+No moving parts = no rotation time = faster access time.

 1. SSDs store data on flash memmory chips, and data can be accessed almost instantly regardless of where it's stored on the drive.
 This is because SSDs use electrical circuits to access and read data, resulting in very high speed.
 2. On the other hand, HDDs store data on spinning platters, and they use a mechanical arm to read and write data.
 The time it takes for the arm to locate the data on the platter (seek time) significantly slows down the read/write operations compared to SSDs.